angelina-jia/prt-ridership-analysis/README.md

 # Pittsburgh Regional Transit Ridership & Timeliness Analysis

 This project explores whether bus timeliness has a measurable impact on ridership for the Pittsburgh Regional Transit (PRT) system.
-It was created for the Pittsburgh Data Jam in Fall 2023 by Angelina Jia, Yewon Kim, Neha Dutt, and Mahitha Ramachandran.
+It was created for the Pittsburgh Data Jam in Fall 2023.

 ## Research Question